 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please email email@example.com, or you can call us Monday to Thursday 9am - 5pm and Friday 9am - 4.30pm on 01626 832093.

 We’ll consider your request and get back to you in 7 days.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, you can contact us either by email at firstname.lastname@example.org, calling us on 01626 832093, or using our feedback and complaints online form.
+If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, you can contact us either by email at firstname.lastname@example.org, calling us on 01626 832093, or using our feedback form.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).